thewtex/thesis/strain_estimation/strain_estimation.rst

   |input_known_displacements_long|:  Ideal input displacements resulting from
-  the mechanical model.  a) Axial displacements, b) lateral displacements, c) displacement the displacement vectors represented by arrows scaled by and colored by their magnitude.
+  the mechanical model.  a) Axial displacements, b) lateral displacements, c) displacement vectors represented by arrows scaled and colored by their magnitude.

 The ideal, known displacements are shown in |input_known_displacements|.
 Axial displacements start from zero at the transducer surface and increase further